Kaszanas/SC2Tools/README.md

 Due to the character of the tooling spanning multiple programming languages, each of the tools is included as a git submodule.
 For further usage instructions please refer directly to the submodules.

+> [!NOTE]
-Each of the repositories (submodules) in this repository contains a separate license.
+> - Each of the repositories (submodules) contains a separate license.
+> - Please refer to the respective submodule for its usage instructions.